DLorenzoLaguno17/RadicalEncounter/README.md

 *Military's behaviour tree*

 ### Citizens
 The villagers are simple people trying to live a normal live.
 They will try to have a walk around the streets of their lovely town, but in case they see an enemy they will flee.
-Besides, if the player needs to repair a building, the two of them nearest to it will have to aproach in order to repair it.
+Besides, if the player needs to repair a building, the two of them nearest to it will have to aproach it in order to repair it.
 There is also a small chance for them to join the activists at the end of every day.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/RadicalEncounter/blob/master/Images/C_BT.jpg?raw=true" alt="Citizen BT" width="450" height="500"/>